+Crispy, crunchy, and super tasty, these Air Fryer Kale Chips are a delicious way to eat kale.
+This easy-to-make, low-carb, and low-calorie snack is ready to enjoy in 10 minutes.
 Serve them with a 5-minute lemon caper sauce or good old tartar sauce, and munch away!

-These crispy kale chips in the air fryer have been a game-changer!
-We love snacking on these, dipping them creamy lemon caper sauce or sriracha-mayo, and even add them to our salads.
-They add such a vibrant crispy contrast to whatever you add them to.
+We love snacking on these, dipping them in creamy lemon caper sauce or sriracha-mayo, and even adding them to our salads.
+They add such a vibrant, crispy contrast to whatever you add them to.

 Ingredients- Notes & Variations

-- Seasoning- I've used a classic salt and pepper mix here, but feel free to add any seasoning of choice, or take inspiration from some of my favorites below:
+- Seasoning- I've used a classic salt and pepper mix here, but feel free to add any seasoning of choice or take inspiration from some of my favorites below:

 - Spicy Kale Chips: Add ⅛ teaspoon cayenne to the seasoning.